KlasMvW/typesafe_coordinate_systems/README.md

 #include "ts/typesafe_coordinate_systems.h"
 ```

-This is normally achieved by puting the inclusion of `"ts/typesafe_system.h"` and the `toParent` and `toChild` functions is a separate header that in turn is included before `#include "ts/typesafe_coordinate_systems.h"`where needed.
+This is normally achieved by putting the inclusion of `"ts/typesafe_system.h"` and the `toParent` and `toChild` functions is a separate header that in turn is included before `#include "ts/typesafe_coordinate_systems.h"`where needed.

-### Requirements on the Matrixs class
+### Requirements on the Matrix class

 If a matrix object is constructed through
 ```c++